fruityloops1/LibHakkun/README.md

 * [switch-tools](https://github.com/switchbrew/switch-tools) bin path in `SWITCHTOOLS` env variable, or devkitPro distribution of switch-tools
 #### Compile stdlibs and sail

+You can either use a prepackaged stdlib, or compile one yourself:
 ##### Using prepackaged stdlib
 Run `tools/setup_libcxx_prepackaged.py` from your repository's root to download a pre-packaged stdlib. (~20MiB)
 ##### Compiling stdlib yourself